Mastering the Internal Operations and Logistics Before Shipping

 - Make sure that the cleanliness of the storage area is up to par, well organised, and neat.

-- Also, make sure that the moving of finished boxes around is possible, that the pickups by mail carrier can move with ease, with enough space to operate properly.
+- Also, make sure that the moving of finished boxes around is possible, and that the mail carrier can move with ease while picking up packages, with enough space to operate properly.

 - Set clear standards on aesthetic quality – do you need to make more space in-between products so they don’t get damaged?
 Also consider rethinking whether your boxes should be stacked on one another or separated, in order to avoid rubbing and scratching.